Website Builder vs WordPress: Which One Is for You?

 Website builders can be a more affordable and easier option for beginners, considering that you get everything you need to build a website in a single place.
 That said, as the business grows, the website builder plan may limit your options.

 The cost to build a website using self-hosted WordPress varies.
-The content management system itself is free, but you need to get a hosting service and a domain name to get started.
+The content management system itself is free, but you need to get a hosting service and a domain name to get started, which increases the overall WordPress pricing.

 Web hosting costs vary depending on the type of hosting and the plan you choose.
-A WordPress hosting plan ranges from $1.99/month to $9.99/month at Hostinger.
+A managed WordPress hosting plan ranges from $2.99/month to $8.99/month at Hostinger.
 Our starter plan, for example, includes 30 GB of storage space, which is more than most website builders’ starter plans offer.

-As you scale up the website, you may need to move to cloud-based server hosting, which costs from $9.99/month to $29.99/month.
+As you scale up the website, you may need to move to cloud-based server hosting, which costs from $8.99/month to $29.99/month.

 Often, hosting plans include a domain for free.
 However, if the plan doesn’t have that, you’ll need to purchase it separately.